YashdalfTheGray/jsmn-wasm/README.md

 Luke Wagner annouced WebAssembly on the mozilla blog and there is something up on [Github](github.com/WebAssembly).
 Basically, they want to deliver something that can be natively decoded and parsed and be done very quickly.

+If you compile asm.js "programs" into WebAssembly, the size can be reduced by about 60%.
+Most languages are going to be supported but for now it's only C/C++.
+JavaScript compilation to WebAssembly will also be supported at some point.

+WebAssembly is not supposed to replace JavaScript, it is designed to complement JavaScript.
+It will use compiled C++ apps (binary executables) and use Javascript as the glue.